-By the end of the next summer, the survivors, the salvors and the pirates were long gone from Florida’s sandy shores.
+By the end of the next summer, the survivors, salvors, and pirates were long gone from Florida’s sandy shores.
 Winter had obliterated the wreck sites and the Spanish were apparently content with having recovered the majority of the treasure.
 But, in fact, a great fortune in treasure was still scattered along the Florida coast.

-Spain’s beleaguered monarch, Philip V badly needed all the gold and silver that now rested in Florida waters, but his colonial agents could not reclaim it for him.
-The New World wealth that had made Spain a world power in the 16th and 17th Century now had become a fraction of what it was, and Spain’s role in world affairs declined in proportion.
+Spain’s beleaguered monarch, Philip V, badly needed all the gold and silver that now rested in Florida waters, but his colonial agents could not reclaim it for him.
+The New World wealth that had made Spain a world power in the 16th and 17th centuries now had become a fraction of what it was, and Spain’s role in world affairs declined in proportion.

-Her requests included a heart made of 130 pearls, 14 carat pearl earrings, a pure coral rosary with large sized beads and an emerald ring weighing 74 carats.
+Her requests included a heart made of 130 pearls, 14-carat pearl earrings, a pure coral rosary with large-sized beads, and an emerald ring weighing 74 carats.
 The Queen’s dowry was stored in the personal cabin of the Fleet’s senior officer.
-Elizabeth, however, never saw any of her dowry.
+Elizabeth, however, never saw any of it.
 This sunken treasure remained untouched for more than two centuries.

 Enter Kip Wagner

-The modern day hunt for the 1715 Treasure Fleet began in the 1950’s, when a retired Florida contractor wondered why gold and silver kept washing up on a Florida beach near his home.
+The modern-day hunt for the 1715 Treasure Fleet began in the 1950s when a retired Florida contractor wondered why gold and silver kept washing up on a Florida beach near his home.
 Kip Wagner used to go beach-combing along the Florida coast looking for decorative pieces of driftwood.
-What he found,instead, was treasure.
+What he found instead was a treasure.

 Wagner noticed that none of the coins that he found dated past 1715.
 Consequently, he started to research shipwrecks from that era.
 He also had a neighbor and good friend, Dr. Kip Kelso, who was an amateur Florida historian.
 They teamed up.
-Their big break came in 1959 when Dr. Kelso found an authentic 18th Century map of Eastern Florida.
-The map was published just fifty years after the 1715 Fleet disaster.
+Their big break came in 1959 when Dr. Kelso found an authentic 18th-century map of Eastern Florida.
+The map was published just 50 years after the 1715 Fleet disaster.

 More research identified the location of the salvage camp near the Sebastian inlet.
-Wagner purchased a $15.00 surplus mine detector and searched the area.
-He found a number of artifacts including musket balls and a diamond ring.
-With this discovery he knew that the ship wrecks were nearby.
+Wagner purchased a $15 surplus mine detector and searched the area.
+He found a number of artifacts, including musket balls and a diamond ring.
+With this discovery, he knew that the shipwrecks were nearby.
 But how to go about salvaging the wrecks?

 The Real Eight

 Wagner was friends with a number of Air Force and NASA officers who were divers and closet treasure hunters.
 In 1960, Wagner partnered with some of these experienced divers.
 The first season of treasure hunting proved fruitless but the group soldiered on.
 Then on January 8, 1961, their luck changed.
-On that day, Wagner and his crew recovered over 2000 pieces of eight.
+On that day, Wagner and his crew recovered over 2,000 pieces of eight.
 Shortly thereafter, a salvage company was formed that had eight members.
-They called themselves the Real 8 Company (named appropriately for the Spanish “ocho reales”, or piece of eight).
-By the summer of 1963, the members of Real Eight were convinced that they were on the trail of a great treasure.
-They were right!
+They called themselves the Real Eight Company (named appropriately for the Spanish “ocho reales”, or piece of eight).
+By the summer of 1963, the members of Real Eight were convinced that they were on the trail of a great treasure – they were right!

 Fisher had his own financing and crew so Wagner proposed that he work the Ft.
-Pierce site and partnership with Real Eight.
+Pierce site and partner with Real Eight.
 Fisher put a boat in the water at Ft.
-Pierce and by July 1964 hit the “Carpet of Gold”, a small area containing thousands of Mexican, Peruvian and Columbian gold cobs.
-To this day no recovery from the 1715 Fleet rivals the “Carpet of Gold” found in July of 1964.
+Pierce and by July 1964 hit the “Carpet of Gold”, a small area containing thousands of Mexican, Peruvian, and Columbian gold cobs.
+To this day, no recovery from the 1715 Fleet rivals the “Carpet of Gold” found in July of 1964.